-To ensure that recertification is conducted before the end of the three-year certification cycle, these materials should be submitted to the appropriate Board at least three months before the three-year anniversary of certification.
+To ensure that recertification is conducted before the end of the three-year certification cycle, these materials should be submitted via their Engage account or to the appropriate Board at least three months before the three-year anniversary of certification.
 Late submission of the recertification materials could delay the program's recertification.
-A full, on-site recertification assessment is then conducted.
+A full, onsite recertification assessment is then conducted.